-TALENT Some people are instinctively expressive or creative, and might enjoy the opportunities provided by subjects such as Music, Drama or Art.
+Some people are instinctively expressive or creative, and might enjoy the opportunities provided by subjects such as Music, Drama or Art.
 Other students may have a flair for foreign languages or mathematical-based ideas.
-If you know where your talents lie, you can capitalise on this...
+If you know where your talents lie and what you like to do, you can capitalise on this...